grocerypanic/grocerypanic-backend/README.md

 Once the development container is running, you can interact with the OpenApi Interface.

-Launch the container (instructions below) then create an admin user so you can login:
+Launch the container (instructions below) then create a default admin user:
 - `cd /app/panic`
 - `python manage.py autoadmin`
 - Login via the admin interface: